braze-inc/braze-docs/_docs/_user_guide/engagement_tools/locations_and_geofences/creating_geofences.md

 ### Triggering

-To use geofence data as part of campaign and Canvas triggers, choose "action-based delivery" for its delivery method. next, add a trigger action of `trigger a geofence`.
+To use geofence data as part of campaign and Canvas triggers, choose **Action-Based Delivery** for the delivery method.
+Next, add a trigger action of `Trigger a Geofence`.
 Finally, choose the geofence set and geofence transition event types for your message.
 You can also advance users through a Canvas using geofence events.

 ![action_based_geofence_trigger][2]

 ### Personalization

-To use geofence data to personalize a message, you may use the following Liquid personalization syntax:
+To use geofence data to personalize a message, you can use the following Liquid personalization syntax:

 {% raw %}
 * `{{event_properties.${geofence_name}}}`
 * `{{event_properties.${geofence_set_name}}}`
 {% endraw %}

+## Frequently asked questions

+Visit our [Geofence FAQs][3] page for answers to frequently asked questions about geofences.

 [1]: {% image_buster /assets/img_archive/locations_main_screen.png %}
 [2]: {% image_buster /assets/img_archive/action_based_geofence_trigger.png %}
+[3]: {{site.baseurl}}/user_guide/engagement_tools/locations_and_geofences/faqs/#geofences